tom-seddon/b2/doc/Overview.md

 If the disc auto-boots - and most that you'll find on the internet will - use `Run` on the `File` menu to load a disc and have the emulator auto-boot it.
-Use the `Disc image...` or `Direct disc image...` option to select an .ssd file, and it will start automatically.
 Or drag and drop the disk image from the File Explorer.

+`Disc image...` accesses the file directly.
+While the disc motor indicator is on, the emulator has the file open, and will read and write it.
+When the disc motor indicator switches off, the file will reflect any changes made.
+You can also modify the image (using tools such as [beebasm](https://github.com/stardot/beebasm/)) and the changes will be picked up on the next access.

-`Disc image...` or drag and drop loads the file into memory.
+`In-memory disc image...` or drag and drop loads the file into memory.
 The file isn't updated when changes are made in the emulator (use `Save` to do that), and changes made to the file won't be seen in the emulator (reload the disc image for that).

-`Direct disc image...` accesses the file directly.
-While the disc motor indicator is on, the emulator has the file open, and will read and write it directly.
-When the disc motor indicator switches off, the file will reflect any changes made.
-You can also write to the image (using tools such as [beebasm](https://github.com/stardot/beebasm/)) and the changes will be picked up on the next access.

-To load a disc without auto-booting, go to `Drive 0` or `Drive 1` on the `File` menu instead, and use `Disc image...` or `Direct disc image...`.
-Or, to create a new blank disc, use `New disc image` or `New direct disc image`.
+To load a disc without auto-booting, go to `Drive 0` or `Drive 1` on the `File` menu instead, and use `Disc image...` or `In-memory disc image...`.
+Or, to create a new blank disc, use `New disc image` or `New in-memory disc image`.

 ## Change config